Lightning-Universe/Triton-Server_component/README.md

 ### Install lightning

-If you don't have lightning installed yet, Install it using
+If you don't have lightning installed yet, install it using

 ```bash
 pip install -U lightning